 My primary research interests lie in the field of computer graphics, in particular applied visual perception to rendering and display hardware, with a strong focus on near-eye displays and virtual reality.
-I am currently an Assistant Professor in the Dept. of Computer Science at Durham University.
+I am currently an Associate Professor in the Dept. of Computer Science at Durham University.
 Previously I was a post-doctoral researcher at Inria, France, team GraphDeco, working on near-eye, stereo displays in collaboration with George Drettakis and Martin S. Banks.

 Even further in the past, I was a visiting scholar at UC Berkeley, working on the vergence – accommodation conflict for head-mounted displays.
 Before that, I was a PhD candidate at the Dept. of Electronic & Computer Engineering of the Technical University of Crete, Greece supervised by Katerina Mania and in collaboration with George Drettakis and Douglas W. Cunningham.
 During my PhD thesis I worked on gaze prediction for game balancing, level-of-detail rendering and stereo grading.
 Previous to my PhD, I was an intern at INRIA Sophia Antipolis, team REVES working on soft shadow mapping.
 During my Master’s thesis I worked on medical MRI volume data processing and visualisation.